PaulAlexander23/three-layer-flow/README.md

 test - examples and validity

-1. Q last parameter in IF, DR and NA but first elsewhere..
+1. There are 2 functions to plot line of best fit.
-2. There are 2 functions to plot line of best fit.
+2. Change from cell arrays back to matrix arrays for speed.

 ## Interfaces and functions, `IF\`